Ed94/VaultedVulkan/README.md

 My current intentions is to get this going as far as I like in conjunction with following various vulkan guides, and making my engine mvp.
 After that is done, this will be publicly released with some sort of open source license.

-### P.S.
-Vulkan should have been mainly a C++ library with a generated C library, not the other way around.